Lifting problem for minimally wild covers of Berkovich curves: Skeletons

 \subsubsection{Triangulations}

-Following Ducros, by a {\em triangulation} of a nice curve $X$ we mean a finite set $V=V^{(1)}\coprod V^{(2)}\subset X$ of points of types 1 and 2 such that $V^{(2)}\neq\emptyset$ and $X\setminus V$ is a disjoint union of open discs, punctured open discs, and open annuli.
+Following Ducros, by a {\em triangulation} of a nice $k$-analytic curve $X$ we mean a finite set $V=V^{(1)}\coprod V^{(2)}\subset X$ of points of types 1 and 2 such that $V^{(2)}\neq\emptyset$ and $X\setminus V$ is a disjoint union of open discs, and finitely many punctured open discs and open annuli.
 One can enhance $V$ to the four levels as follows.